carj/pyPreservica/docs/index.rst

     >>> xml_document = client.metadata_for_entity(entity, "https://www.person.com/person")

-to fetch the first matching metadata on the entity
+to fetch the first metadata template which matches the schema argument on the entity

 Metadata can be attached to entities either by passing an XML document as a string::